Nonye2K3/chia/Beginners-Guide.md

 Open Config with notepad.
 In the middle  * log_level: WARNING * change wording of WARNING to INFO.
  Save File and exit.
 Start up Chia-- give it 20 minutes to run

 Can access the log files and read activity, while Chia is running.
-Its located in c:/Users/ (Your username)/.chia/mainnet/log/debug.log
+It's located in c:/Users/ (Your username)/.chia/mainnet/log/debug.log
 Log files are very informative.
 Once a log fills to 20mb another is created.
 If there are too many you can delete some of them.

 Inside what you are looking for are these lines